-When I was a kid, my parents would hide chocolate eggs all over the yard, and I would scramble to find as many as I could.
+When I was a kid, my parents would hide chocolate eggs all over the yard, and I would scramble to find as many as possible.
 It was an Easter tradition that I looked forward to every year!
 Are you planning on having an Easter egg hunt for your little ones?
-Here are some ideas and tips that will help make fun Easter egg hunt memories your kids will always cherish.
+Here are some ideas and tips to help make fun Easter egg hunt memories your kids will always cherish.

 Have a Party